English 2C (Film and Fiction)Spring 2010Office:

 Students who miss more

-than three classes will be dropped.
-Grading:
+than four classes will be dropped.

 Your final grade is based on your five reading quizzes (20